Mastek Blog

 Starting: Basic test processes

-• The organisation has awareness of testing risk, quality and costs.
-The building blocks of basic testing are in place with test plans, scripting, test execution and reporting
+• The organisation has an awareness of testing risk, quality, and costs.
+The building blocks of basic testing are in place with test plans, scripting, test execution, and reporting

 • A testing policy or strategy shows the intent to have effective testing but the organisation has not developed or executed the approach